lonestone/rolebase.io/README.md

 The server config is localized in `functions/_utils/settings.ts`.
 You can edit in it:

 - url: URL of the webapp
-- storageUrl: URL where your files will be stored
 - mail.sender: Name and address to use in send mail

 **Note:** Like previous configuration, do avoid editing values for local environment.
 You should also not edit configurations using environment variables those are to be configured in `.env`).